phord/GenericMakefile/README.md

 	...

 If the makefile is not used in a git repository, or is in a repository with no tags, the version macros are not created.
-Thus the BUILD_XXX flags will always be added.

 # Limitations:
 * Assumes GNU make.